RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>30</sup> For we know him that hath said, Vengeance [belongeth] unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 <sup>31</sup> [It is] a fearful thing to fall into the hands of the living God.
 <sup>32</sup> But call to remembrance the former days, in which, after ye were illuminated, ye endured a great fight of afflictions;
-<sup>33</sup> Partly , whilst ye were made a gazingstock both by reproaches and afflictions; and partly, whilst ye became companions of them that were so used.
+<sup>33</sup> Partly, whilst ye were made a gazingstock both by reproaches and afflictions; and partly, whilst ye became companions of them that were so used.
 <sup>34</sup> For ye had compassion of me in my bonds, and took joyfully the spoiling of your goods, knowing in yourselves that ye have in heaven a better and an enduring substance.
 <sup>35</sup> Cast not away therefore your confidence, which hath great recompence of reward.
 <sup>36</sup> For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
-<sup>37</sup> For yet a little while , and he that shall come will come, and will not tarry.
+<sup>37</sup> For yet a little while, and he that shall come will come, and will not tarry.
 <sup>38</sup> Now the just shall live by faith: but if [any man] draw back, my soul shall have no pleasure in him.
 <sup>39</sup> But we are not of them who draw back unto perdition; but of them that believe to the saving of the soul.
 ## Chapter 11